-- Risk Management plan: It is absolutely important that you identify and anticipate some kind of change in your planning.
-It’s quite common that a project manager overestimates the required time to complete each stage or underestimates the costs.
+- Risk Management plan: It is absolutely vital that you identify and anticipate some kind of change in your planning.
+It’s quite common that a Project Manager overestimates the required time to complete each stage or underestimates the costs.
 Having a backup plan to manage setbacks and change is crucial.

-Now is the time to schedule a team debrief and distribute the members involved with tasks.
-This phase of project management is where all the action takes place - where the team gets to collaborate and execute the plan.
+Now is the time to schedule a team debriefing and distribute the members involved with tasks.
+This phase is when all the action takes place.
+The team now gets to collaborate and execute the plan.

-It is without a doubt a high-activity season and to make sure everyone is on the same page, you need closely monitor if everyone is keeping up with the timeline.
+It is a high-activity season, so you need to make sure everyone is on the same page.
+To do that, closely monitor if everyone is keeping up with the timeline.

-Τhat said, it is also the longest phase of the project management lifecycle, where most resources are being utilized.
+It is also the longest phase of the Project Management lifecycle, where most resources are being utilized.

-During this phase the project managers are required to compare the delivered results insofar to the initial ones, hence draw conclusions about the progress made.
+During this phase, the Project Managers compare the delivered results insofar to the initial ones, hence draw conclusions about the progress made.
 With Elorus time tracking, you and your customers can overview the progress of projects and tasks, while at the same time, your logged hours can be invoiced automatically.

-This is when the managers can make the necessary strategy adjustments so that everything aligns with the project management objectives.
-A quite useful tool to carry out this assessment is key performance indicators (KPIs) which will help you evaluate important aspects such as:
+This is when Project Managers can make the necessary strategy adjustments so that everything aligns with the Project Management objectives.
+An exceptionally useful tool to carry out this assessment is key performance indicators (KPIs), which will help you evaluate important aspects such as: